 The boat tour ended near the Galata Tower, constructed in the 14th Century as a defense tower.
 We finished up the Istanbul in a Day Tour at a rooftop restaurant/bar that offered the same view you could get from the top of the Galata Tower without an entrance fee; it was stunning.
 Here we sat and enjoyed food and drink together with the other members in the tour group.
 Kamil instructed us how to get back to our hostel across the city and so we set off to catch the bus to Cappadocia.

-While walking back to the hostel, Philip and I could not help but admire the entire tour we had just been given.
+While walking back to the hotel, we could not help but admire the entire tour we had just been given.
 Our impression of Istanbul the day before the tour, attempting to view sections of the city on our own, was not great.
 We thought the city of Istanbul too busy, crowded, noisy, and just unappealing.
 The Istanbul in a Day Tour, on the other hand, showed us everything important to see and do in Istanbul, and changed our impression of the city completely.
 What we thought was too busy became manageable.
 The crowds seemed to disappear when Kamil spoke and we were able to focus our attention on the beauty of the city: mosques that fill the skyline, a beautiful blue river that divides the city in two, and pastry shops selling things you might have thought were only seen in dreams.
 The city is uniquely beautiful.
 Be prepared, because its size may deter you from what is amazing about Istanbul.
-Philip and I thought that Walks of Turkey’s Istanbul in a Day Tour was worth every cent and they come with our utmost recommendations.
+The Istanbul in a Day Tour was worth every cent and they come with our utmost recommendations.

 As a westerner, more specifically an American, I think it is sad that radicalism and terrorism have tainted the Muslim culture; the Muslim man is respectful, strong in prayer, and provides for his family.
 Fighting isn’t in religion.
 The media and other outlets, however, impose an impression of Muslim countries in our minds.
 People told me not to go to Turkey because it was unsafe.
 While there may be areas I would not want to explore on my own, I also recognize there are many places in my own home country I would not want to wander into either.
 Overall, I found the Turkish to be like anyone else: willing to help, kind, and respectful.